HomeLatest NewsPolicyAirbus exploring plans to manufacture hydrogen-powered zero-emission commercial aircraft by 2035

 The two-day long Airbus Summit 2021 was conducted on the topic of “Pioneering Sustainable Aerospace.”

 On September 21, Airbus had revealed three models of hydrogen-powered zero-emission commercial aircraft that it plans to bring into service by 2035.
-First is the turbofan design that would be capable of operating trans-continentally and would be powered by a modified gas-turbine engine running on hydrogen, rather than jet fuel, through combustion.
+First is the turbofan design that would be capable of operating trans-continentally and would be powered by a modified gas-turbine running on hydrogen, rather than jet fuel, through combustion.

 The second concept is a turboprop design that can carry up to 100 passengers and is powered by hydrogen combustion in modified gas-turbine engines.